samirettali/kali/README.md

-# My VM for CTFs
+# My Kali setup for CTFs
-This is my VM for CTFs, it is based on Debian Sid and uses Kali's repos for some tools.
+This is my Kali Linux setup for CTFs.

 It uses Vagrant to create the virtual machine on Virtualbox and Ansible to install and configure the software and the tools.